rezablack07/sinchi/README.md

 nano sudo.lua
 ```
 then
-press key 'ctrl+x' and 'y' for save.
+press key 'ctrl+x' and 'y' and 'enter' button for save.

 ### Then